arduino/Steelwonder/README.md

 The new plastic parts made were the following:

-  The shroud for the fan.
+  The shroud for the fan.\n
   The legs for the screen.

 The Extras Folder.

 There are some add-ons for the printer in this folder.